nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCitect-Manual/arcitect_installation_macos.md

 add sidebar: _sidebars/mainSidebar.md
 ---

-:bulb: Please note

-- The ARCitect is currently being developed and not fully user-ready, yet.
-- Installation for beta-testing requires an admin account.

 ## Install Git

 Please install <a href="https://git-scm.com/downloads" target="_blank">Git</a> and <a href="https://git-lfs.github.com/" target="_blank">Git LFS</a> before using the ARCitect.